xpetec/kodi2mqtt/README.md

   - "val" is the percentage of progress in playing back the current item
   - "kodi_time": the playback position in the current item
   - "kodi_totaltime": the total length of the current item
+* status/playertitle: The title of what's currently playing, updated at the same interval as progress.
+  For radio streams which tend to change their title, this can be used to show an up to date title.
 * status/title: a JSON-encoded object with the fields
   - "val": the title of the current playback item
   - "kodi_details": an object with further details about the current playback items.
 This is effectivly the result of a JSON-RPC call Player.GetItem with the properties "title", "streamdetails", "file", "thumbnail" and "fanart"
+* status/notification/<event>: Any Kodi notification event, with the event json data as body.
+  This is connected to xbmc::Monitor::onNotification, with method as last part of the topic, and data as the payload.
+* status/screensaver: '1'/'0' on screensaver activation/deactivation

 The addon listens to the following topics (prefixed with the configured topic prefix):